 What happens when they are not maintained?

 A properly maintained septic tanks is an efficient, safe and environmentally friendly way of disposing of waste.
 If these systems start to fail they can smell and spread disease to both animals and humans.
 A failing system may also pollute rivers, lakes coastal waters and groundwater.
+To ensure this does not happen to you, you could look into something like septic tank pumping near me, to find the closest company that can come out and clean your tank, to ensure it does not leak or flood.

 What is the campaign about?